cyberoblivion/co-blog/_posts/2025-05-02-git-tips-and-tricks copy.markdown

 Love this Linux-based workflow but stuck on Windows?
 Good news; you don't have to choose between operating systems anymore.

-In the next post, we'll explore **Windows Subsystem for Linux (WSL)**, which lets you run a full Linux environment directly on Windows 11.
+In our [complete guide to WSL 2]({{ site.baseurl }}/howto/setup-wsl-2/), we explore **Windows Subsystem for Linux**, which lets you run a full Linux environment directly on Windows 11.
 No dual boot, no virtual machines, just native Linux performance with all the Windows convenience.

 With WSL, you can:
 - Use this exact bash configuration and git setup on Windows